jhess/Using-GANs-to-Generate-Face-Images/README.md

 * **Loss Functions and Gradient Penalty**: use the Wasserstein loss function and gradient penalty
 * **Training Loop**: implemented the training loop.

 Building a deep learning model is an iterative process, and it's especially true for GANs!
-Good luck!